Raakesh13/Kommunicate-Assignment/README.md

 # Kommunicate-Assignment
 Make sure python3 is installed and added to PATH on your computer.
 If not installed, download and install from https://www.python.org/downloads/.
-Make sure to check the **Add python 3._ to Path** if installing on windows.
+Make sure to check the **Add python 3._ to Path** on installtion dialogue box if installing on windows.

 Install pipenv(to usevirtual environment and install python packages).
 Use command **pip3 install pipenv** in terminal or command prompt to install pipenv.